SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/guides1/bufferOverflows.md

 # Buffer Overflows Attack

 As its name implies, buffer overflows occur when data exceeding its capacity is placed in a buffer.
-This occurs in programs implemented in C or C ++, as these programming languages do not check if buffer limits are violated.
+This occurs in programs implemented in C or C++, as these programming languages do not check if buffer limits are violated.

 ## Definition